wppunk/WPPlugin/README.md

 ### GH Hooks

 Just make you GH repository clear.
-We use a [Husky](https://github.com/typicode/husky) and [Composer Git Hooks](https://github.com/BrainMaestro/composer-git-hooks) libraries to add actions before commit, push, etc. This helps developers make their GH more clear.
+We use the [Husky](https://github.com/typicode/husky) library to add actions before commit, push, etc. This helps developers make their GH more clear.

 ### GH Templates